Ohio’s second monkeypox case identified in Columbus - NewsBreak

 Ohio’s second monkeypox case identified in Columbus

 This case is the second in Ohio, after top health officials identified the first case earlier this month .
-The resident is isolating, and the risk to the general public is low.Sheetz lowers gas prices to $3.99 until July 4
+The resident is isolating and the risk to the general public is low.PHOTOS: Men stalk customer before deadly northeast Columbus shooting

 While uncommon, monkeypox is circulating in the U.S. Monkeypox is caused by a virus that spreads through close, intimate contact or during sex, CPH said.
 It also can spread through contact with sheets, towels and other objects and through kissing.